 You often hear people saying “I just wish I would have known” when speaking of a tragic loss to suicide.
 That is because depression and suicidal thoughts/actions hide.
 It’s not just the emo kid at school or the person on the outside of a group like many would expect, it is hiding in plain sight.
 In the valedictorian – drowning in unrealistic expectations and pressure to perform.
 The popular, athlete.
 The pretty, sorority girl keeping up the life of the party image.
 The roommate who is so “lazy” and always sleeping through class.
 The mom trying to hold it all together for her family or her image.
 It runs rampant in high schools, on college campuses, in the work place, often right under our noses.

-With the 180 my life has made in this area the past year, specifically in the past few months, I want to open up my story to bring light to this topic on my blog and hopefully let anyone reading know they are not alone.
+With the 180 my life has made in this area the past year, specifically in the past few months, I want to open up my story to bring light to this topic and hopefully let anyone reading know they are not alone.
 If this resonates with you or you are dealing with a similar situation, feelings of depression, etc. I would love to talk with you as I know it can be a difficult thing to voice to people who may not understand and point you to some good people/resources I have found to help further.
 I also want to thank my wonderful family for the never ending love and support they give me & my friends for standing by me through thick & thin.
 I love you all!

 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 John 16:33